Quotient branching law for $p$-adic $(\mathrm{GL}_{n+1}, \mathrm{GL}_n)$ I: generalized Gan-Gross-Prasad relevant pairs

 Let $G_n=\mathrm{GL}_n(F)$, the general linear group over a local non-Archimedean field $F$.
 All representations of $G_n$ are smooth and over $\mathbb C$.
 We regard $G_n$ as a subgroup of $G_{n+1}$ via the embedding $g \mapsto $.
 The quotient branching law asks: for an irreducible representation $\pi$ of $G_{n+1}$ and an irreducible representation $\pi'$ of $G_n$, determine the space $\mathrm{Hom}_{G_n}(\pi, \pi')$, where $\pi$ is viewed as $G_n$-representation via restriction to the subgroup.
 The multiplicity-at-most-one theorem, first fully established by Aizenbud-Gourevitch-Rallis-Schiffmann \cite{AGRS10} using distributions, asserts that:

-An alternate proof heavily using Bernstein-Zelevinsky (BZ) theory and the multiplicity one theorem \cite{GK71, Sh74} of Whittaker models is given in \cite{Ch21+}.
-As mentioned in \cite[Page 1411]{AGRS10}, a more difficult question is to find when the dimension of the Hom space is one.
+An alternative proof heavily using Bernstein-Zelevinsky (BZ) theory and the multiplicity-one theorem \cite{GK71, Sh74} of Whittaker models is given in \cite{Ch21+}.
+As mentioned in \cite[Page 1411]{AGRS10}, a more difficult question is to determine when the dimension of the Hom space is one.
 We give a practical solution to this question in terms of the Langlands correspondence and in full generality (for $p$-adic general linear groups).
 Along the way, we also solve the problem of an affine Pieri rule.
 Further applications of our results on other branching problems will also be considered elsewhere, see e.g. \cite{CW25}.

-We review some previous known cases of the quotient branching law in the literature: \begin{enumerate} \item When $\pi$ is cuspidal and $\pi'$ is arbitrary, it is known by the work of Bernstein-Zelevinsky \cite{BZ77} by restricting to a mirabolic subgroup. \item When both $\pi$ and $\pi'$ are generic, the Hom is always non-zero by the work Jacquet--Piateski-Shapiro--Shalika \cite{JPSS83} using Rankin-Selberg integrals.
+We review some previously known cases of the quotient branching law in the literature: \begin{enumerate} \item When $\pi$ is cuspidal and $\pi'$ is arbitrary, it is known by the work of Bernstein-Zelevinsky \cite{BZ77} by restricting to a mirabolic subgroup. \item When both $\pi$ and $\pi'$ are generic, the Hom is always non-zero by the work of Jacquet--Piateski-Shapiro--Shalika \cite{JPSS83} using Rankin-Selberg integrals.